rackerlabs/technical-blog/_posts/2019-06-12-row-level-security-in-sql-server-2016.md

 require **SELECT** permission on the tables they protect.
 -	Avoid type conversions in predicate functions to avoid potential runtime errors.
 -	Avoid recursion in predicate functions wherever possible to avoid performance degradation.
-The query optimizer tries to detect direct recursions, however, is not guaranteed to find indirect recursions (such as when a second function calls the predicate function).
+The query optimizer tries to detect direct recursions.
+However, it is not guaranteed to find indirect recursions (such as when a second function calls the predicate function).
 -	Avoid using excessive table joins in predicate functions to maximize performance.